ZOLOFT- sertraline hydrochloride tablet, film coated

 100 mg tablets: light yellow film-coated, engraved on one side with "ZOLOFT" and on the other side scored and engraved with "100 mg"

-Oral solution: a clear, colorless solution with a menthol scent containing sertraline hydrochloride equivalent to 20 mg of sertraline per mL and 12% alcohol.
+Oral solution (new name, same product as oral concentrate): a clear, colorless solution with a menthol scent containing sertraline hydrochloride equivalent to 20 mg of sertraline per mL and 12% alcohol.
 It is supplied as a 60 mL bottle with an accompanying calibrated dropper that has 25 mg and 50 mg graduation marks.

 ZOLOFT is contraindicated in patients:

-In addition to the contraindications for all ZOLOFT formulations listed above, ZOLOFT oral solution is contraindicated in patients:
+In addition to the contraindications for all ZOLOFT formulations listed above, ZOLOFT oral concentrate and oral solution are contraindicated in patients:

 In pooled analyses of placebo-controlled trials of antidepressant drugs (SSRIs and other antidepressant classes) that included approximately 77,000 adult patients and over 4,400 pediatric patients, the incidence of suicidal thoughts and behaviors in pediatric and young adult patients was greater in antidepressant-treated patients than in placebo-treated patients.
 The drug-placebo differences in the number of cases of suicidal thoughts and behaviors per 1000 patients treated are provided in Table 2.